ZeroDarkHardy/stock-analysis/README.md

 ### Parameters

--Our source data includes ticker data from 12 different green energy stocks, including DQ, spanning the years 2017.
+-Our source data includes ticker data from 12 different green energy stocks, including DQ, spanning the years 2017 and 2018.
 We created an easy to use click-button interface that would analyse the volume and returns of those stocks, and display them in an ease-to-read format.
 After a working subroutine is created, our goal was to optimize the efficiency of that macro by refactoring its code.

 ## Results